Myeongnyang Strait: Description

 The strait has proved important at several points in Korean history.
 The seclusion it provided allowed the Sambyeolcho Rebellion to take refuge here in 1271.
 In 1597, during the Imjin War, the Korean admiral, Yi Sun-sin, achieved a decisive victory in the Battle of Myeongnyang although he was massively outnumbered by the Japanese fleet.
 Tidal forces mean that the currents of the Myeongnyang Strait reverse direction roughly every three hours.

-Today, the strait is spanned by the Jindo (island) bridge, South Korea's longest cable-stayed bridge.
+Jindo Bridge, South Korea's longest cable-stayed bridge, was the first bridge to be constructed over the strait; it was completed in 1984.
 There is also a memorial to Yi Sun-sin on the coast.